DerekYuntao/Tech-accumulate/README.md

 # I like coding, bicycling, drawing and architecture.
 ## I am impressed with weather, climate and astronomy
-### It's a far way to be proficient in coding, but let's step by step
+### It's a far way to be proficient in coding, but step by step!

-- Bulleted
-- List

-1. Numbered
-2. List

 **Bold** and _Italic_ and `Code` text